 Coyotes may run a little way, but turn to look at you.
 You should continue to advance against the coyote until they run completely away.
 This will help to keep the coyote away.
 You may need to use a variety of noises, projectiles, and motions to get the coyote to leave.

 However, you may not always be available or near when a coyote approaches your property.
-Let’s take a look at other options to keeping coyotes away.

 What’s the best way to keep my cat safe?
 If your cat is an outdoor cat, then its best defense is its ability to climb away from danger.
 Install a cat post that’s at least 7 feet high and made of a material that your cat can easily scale.
 Add a flat platform at the top so your feline can hang out until the coyote leaves.